 Also, use a mat sling instead of a yoga mat bag, it makes carrying your mat around easier and takes up less space.

-Make sure to keep your mat with you on flights, do not check it in unless you’re packing it in your backpack/suitcase.
-If you just strap in on to your backpack it might fall off when being loaded into or unloaded from the plane.
+Make sure to keep your mat safely along with you on flights.
+Do not keep it along with the Check-in luggage unless you have packed it in your suitcase.
+If you just strap it into your backpack, it might fall off when being loaded or unloaded from the plane.

 Find your practice space:

 Once you check-in to your hotel or hotel, explore a good peaceful place to do daily yoga practice.
 If you’re lucky, there might even be a yoga deck or a terrace with a nice view – if you’re less fortunate there might not be enough space in your room or you’re sharing it with others.